cdn-lgn/FinFlow/README.md

 ---
 <div align="center">
-  Made with ❤️ by Team FinFlow
+  Made with ❤️ by Logan
 </div>